 For A Standard Adult Dog: Daily, 10 To 12 Minutes

-If your dog is between 12 months and 8 years old, healthy, and has moderate to high drive, here’s the default protocol I give every client.
+In practice, if your dog is between 12 months and 8 years old, healthy, and has moderate to high drive, here’s the default protocol I give every client.

 The Default Protocol